Sofialm129/DB-II-Nequi/Workshop-1/README.md

 > As a user, I want to check my account balance so that I can keep track of my finances.

-Full list of user stories is included in the folder: `/docs/User_Stories/`.

 ### 4. Initial Database Architecture

 - A high-level Entity-Relationship (ER) model was designed considering scalability and modularity.
 - Main entities include: User, Account, Transaction, Device, Authentication, Loan, Support.
 - Relationships between entities have been defined based on real-world financial operations.
 - Data flow diagram and a relational schema are included to illustrate system dynamics.

-Refer to `/diagrams/ER_Model.png` and `/docs/Entity_Descriptions.pdf` for full architecture and rationale.

----

-## 🗂 Repository Structure